 The center provides assistance with collection of data, maintaining quality for all projects, and ensuring that accrual goals are met.
 Clinical Research staff can also assist with budget detail and development and help you determine areas of your protocol where you may require assistance.

-Epidemiology Research Center: Epidemiology involves the study of disease patterns, risk factors, and outcomes in human populations.
+Center for Clinical Epidemiology & Population Health (CCEPH): Epidemiology involves the study of disease patterns, risk factors, and outcomes in human populations.
 Staff of the Epidemiology Research Center assist in the conduct of high-quality population based and other epidemiologic research.
 This Center is home to the Marshfield Epidemiological Study Area (MESA), MESA is a geographic region defined by zip codes where the great majority of residents choose to receive medical care at Marshfield Clinic, its regional centers and affiliated hospitals.
 It is a unique resource for population-based health research when combined with health data from the Marshfield Clinic.
 This population base also forms the core for the Personalized Medicine Research Project (PMRP) a resource for genetic studies which is housed in the Center for Human Genetics.

-Core Lab: The mission of the Core Lab is to provide efficient, high-quality, cost effective technical research laboratory support for genetic testing and other bench-based research to Marshfield Clinic investigators.
+Integrated Research & Development Lab (IRDL): The mission of IRDL is to provide efficient, high-quality, cost effective technical research laboratory support for genetic testing and other bench-based research to Marshfield Clinic investigators.
 It provides investigators three basic resources:.

 - Laboratory facilities for investigators, such as clinicians, who do not have access to dedicated laboratories